DockBoss/Execution-API-Spec/spec/EthereumExecitonLayerAPISpec.md

 ## eth_sendRawTransaction
 * [ESRT] eth_sendRawTransaction **MUST** error with code -32000 when the `from` address does not have enough Ether to pay for the transaction.
 * [ESRT] eth_sendRawTransaction **MUST** error with code -32000 when nonce is too low.
-* [ESRT] eth_sendRawTransaction **MUST**  allow `to` address to be the same as `from` address
-* when submitting tx ahead of nonce then sending correct tx that also makes the second tx not possible because of insufficient funds
-* Deleted second tx from pool?
-Try to send tx with nonce of 0x7 Didn’t send Try tx with nonce of 0x6 and same gas price Worked, didn't make me pay extra to resubmit the tx
-* to(non contract) and contract data: works shows contract data as `input`

 ## eth_estimateGas
 * [EEG-1] eth_estimateGas **MUST** return the estimated amount of gas the given `transaction` will take to execute.